Towing Kids Bikes

 |WeeRide||3.7kg||1 - 4||18kg||£110 - £130 plus shipping|

 Safety Hints and Tips When Towing a Child

 Always ensure your child is wearing a bike helmet, whether they are in a front seat or attached to your bike.
 Safety on the bike is so important and it’s a great habit to get them accustomed to from an early age.

 We mentioned earlier that it is important to add a rear light to their seat post now they are at the back.
-You can even pop a High-Vis jacket on for extra visibility when being towed on busy roads.
+You can even pop a High-Vis jacket or rucksack on for extra visibility when being towed on busy roads.

 Always ask your co-rider to stay seated (unless on the Shotgun seat).
 This is particularly important for when you are towing them with a rigid bar, the unbalance of them pedalling whilst standing will affect your ability to steer safely.